ray-project/ray/doc/source/train/distributed-tensorflow-keras.rst

 Further reading
 ---------------
-We explore more topics in our :ref:`PyTorch guide <train-pytorch-overview>`.
+We explore more topics in our :ref:`User Guides <train-user-guides>`.
-Ray Train is a generic library and the concepts explained there are applicable to TensorFlow, too.

 You may want to look into:

-- :ref:`Experiment tracking and callbacks <train-monitoring>`
+- :ref:`Experiment tracking and callbacks <train-experiment-tracking>`
 - :ref:`Fault tolerance and training on spot instances <train-fault-tolerance>`
 - :ref:`Hyperparameter optimization <train-tune>`